vercel/next.js/README.md

 - `dir` - Absolute path to the project directory
 - `outDir` - Absolute path to the `out` directory (configurable with `-o` or `--outdir`).
 When `dev` is `true` the value of `outDir` will be `null`.
 - `distDir` - Absolute path to the `.next` directory (configurable using the `distDir` config key)
+- `buildId` - The buildId the export is running for

 ```js
 // next.config.js